Lamont-Labs/QuantraVision/docs/ARCHITECTURE.md

 ## 🏗️ System Overview

-QuantraVision is built on a **Clean Architecture** foundation with clear separation of concerns, testability, and maintainability as core principles.
+QuantraVision Apex is built on a **Clean Architecture** foundation with clear separation of concerns, testability, and maintainability as core principles.

 ### High-Level Architecture